gbeltrao/squidex-docs/01-getting-started/02-installation.md

 ### Base Url

 We also need to setup the base url so that the API and the Management UI can create Urls correctly.
-Change the base url under `squidex:urls:baseUrl`.
+Change the base url under `urls:baseUrl`.
 It is very important that it has the correct host name and protocol.

 ### Https